bionetslab/PARADYS/README.md

 python paradys.py --patients <PATIENT_IDS> --networks <NETWORK_FILE> --mutations <MUTATION_FILE> --outdir <OUTPUT_DIR> --kappa <KAPPA> --d <D> [--scores] [--directed]
 ```
 The input arguments are given by:
 * `PATIENT_IDS`: List of space-separated patient IDs of patients that are supposed to be analyzed.
 The patients IDs must match with those used in your input files.
+If no input patient is given, i.e. only the empty string `""`, all patients in the input cohort will be analyzed.
 * `NETWORK_FILE`: Path to the input dysregulation networks file.
 * `MUTATION_FILE`: Path to the input mutation matrix file.
 * `OUTPUT_DIR`: Path to output directory for storing results.